ViktorJp/KILLMON/README.md

+# KILLMON
-# KILLMON v0.1 - Asus-Merlin Kill Switch Monitor & Configurator by Viktor Jaep, 2022
+KILLMON v0.1 - Asus-Merlin Kill Switch Monitor & Configurator by Viktor Jaep, 2022

 KILLMON is a shell script that provides additional capabilities outside of the VPN kill switch functionality that is currently integrated into the Asus-Merlin Firmware.
 This script builds on the excellent kill switch functionality originally provided by @Eibgrad, and provides an interface to enable, disable kill switch operations, as well as allowing you to choose how to implement the kill switch.
 Currently, it provides capabilities for 3 different scenarios: